noah1400/FrameC/README.md

 **Usage Advisory**: Given the above limitations, I advise users to ensure that input data is well-formed and compliant with HTTP/1.1 specifications to avoid potential issues.
 I appreciate feedback and bug reports from you to help improve the software.

+**Compression Support**: The implemented webserver does not support any encoding.

 ## Build
 ```bash
 make